What happens to my donation?

 The next stage will be distributing the funds within Keyham and the surrounding areas.
 This might take a little while but we have to make sure it goes to the right people, projects, groups and places in the community.

 A new advisory committee, featuring members of the community, will oversee and govern the distribution of funds.
-The committee is in the process of being established and once set up will make decisions on funding including distributing money for community activities and other good, local causes.
-The committee will be chaired by a member of the Wolseley Trust which is independent from the council.
+The committee has now been established and will make decisions on funding including distributing money for community activities and other good, local causes.
+The committee will meet monthly and is being chaired by a member of the Wolseley Trust which is independent from the council.

 What is your fundraising target?